What Is Pyloric Stenosis?

 Other conditions can cause similar problems.
 For instance:

 - a milk protein allergy also can make a baby spit up or vomit, and have diarrhea.
 But these babies don't have projectile vomiting.

 How Is Pyloric Stenosis Diagnosed?

 The doctor will ask detailed questions about the baby's feeding and vomiting patterns, including what the vomit looks like.
 The doctor will do an exam, and note any weight loss or failure to maintain growth since birth.

-The doctor will check for a lump in the abdomen, which usually is firm and movable and feels like an olive, it's a strong indication that a baby has pyloric stenosis.
+The doctor will check for a lump in the abdomen.
+If the doctor feels this lump, which usually is firm and movable and feels like an olive, it's a strong indication that a baby has pyloric stenosis.

-If the doctor feels this lump,

-images.
+If pyloric stenosis seems likely, the doctor probably will order an abdominal ultrasound.
+The enlarged, thickened pylorus will show on ultrasound images.
 The doctor may ask that the baby not be fed for several hours before an ultrasound.

 How Is Pyloric Stenosis Treated?